hurricanehrndz/caddy-certstore/TEST_README.md

 When adding new tests:

-1. Follow the existing test patterns
+1. Add shared tests to `module_test.go` (they will automatically run on supported platforms)
+2. Add platform-specific helpers to `module_darwin_test.go` or `module_windows_test.go` with appropriate build tags
-2. Use `t.Helper()` for test helper functions
+3. Use `t.Helper()` for test helper functions
-3. Clean up resources in defer statements or cleanup functions
+4. Clean up resources in defer statements or cleanup functions
-4. Skip integration tests appropriately:
-   - macOS: Check `SKIP_KEYCHAIN_TESTS` env var
-   - Windows: Check `SKIP_CERTSTORE_TESTS` env var
-5. Use platform-specific build tags (`//go:build darwin` or `//go:build windows`)
-6. Document any new test requirements or scenarios
+5. Document any new test requirements or scenarios
-7. Ensure tests are idempotent and can run multiple times
+6. Ensure tests are idempotent and can run multiple times
+7. Follow existing test patterns for consistency

 ## Questions?